 Ross lives in Wellington with his family and was educated in the town and has lived here for about 35 years.
 He has represented Wellington East for about 20 years on Wellington Town Council and Taunton Deane Council.
 His hobbies and interests are watching films at The Wellesley and watching sport.
 Ross says Wellington is a great place to live and he wants to support its future.

-Ross also represents Blackdown and Wellington East Division on Somerset County Council.
+Ross is also a Taunton Deane Borough Councillor and the Councillor for Blackdown and Wellington East Division on Somerset County Council.

 James has lived in Wellington for over 35 years and attended Court Fields until 1981 before doing ‘A’ levels at Somerset College then an Open University Computing degree.
 He presently works for the NHS at Musgrove Park Hospital.